awhaston/fs-watch.js/README.md

 ## Variables

 ### Server
-DIR -  Change to watch a different directory, (Like a build directory), currently defaults to the directory the server is running in. default = "./"
+- DIR:  Change to watch a different directory, (Like a build directory), currently defaults to the directory the server is running in. default = "./"
-PORT - Port that the server runs on. default = 3434 DEBUG - Set to log each file that changes. default = false
+- PORT: Port that the server runs on. default = 3434

+- DEBUG: Set to log each file that changes. default = false

+### Client

+- PORT: Websocket port

+- URL: Websocket URL